ozkary/ozkary.github.io/dep-book/chapters/07-data-engineering-process-fundamentals-discovery-exercise.md

 ### Observations

 - It is available in weekly batches every Sunday
-- The information is audited in blocks of fours hours apart
+- The information is audited in blocks of four hours apart
 - The date and time field are on different columns
 - The cumulative entries are on the ENTRIES field
 - The cumulative exits are on the EXITS field
-- This data is audited in blocks of fours hours apart
+- This data is audited in blocks of four hours apart

 ![Data Engineering Process Fundamentals - Discovery](images/ozkary-data-engineering-mta-discovery.png "Data Engineering Process - Discovery")

-### Field Description
+### Fields Description

 | Name | Description |
 | --- | --- |
 C/A      | Control Area (A002) (Booth)
 UNIT     | Remote Unit for a station (R051)
-SCP      | Subunit Channel Position represents an specific address for a device (02-00-00) STATION  | Represents the station name the device is located at LINENAME | Represents all train lines that can be boarded at this station.
+SCP      | Subunit Channel Position represents a specific address for a device (02-00-00) STATION  | Represents the station name the device is located at LINENAME | Represents all train lines that can be boarded at this station.
 Normally lines are represented by one character.
-LINENAME 456NQR repersents train server for 4, 5, 6, N, Q, and R trains.
+LINENAME 456NQR represents train server for 4, 5, 6, N, Q, and R trains.
 DIVISION | Represents the Line originally the station belonged to BMT, IRT, or IND
 DATE     | Represents the date (MM-DD-YY)
 TIME     | Represents the time (hh:mm:ss) for a scheduled audit event DESC     | Represent the "REGULAR" scheduled audit event (Normally occurs every 4 hours).
-Audits may occur more that 4 hours due to planning, or troubleshooting activities.
+Audits may occur more than 4 hours due to planning, or troubleshooting activities.
 Additionally, there may be a "RECOVR AUD" entry: This refers to missed audit that was recovered.
 ENTRIES  | The cumulative entry register value for a device EXIST    | The cumulative exit register value for a device

 ### Data Example

-The data below shows the entry/exit register values for one turnstile at control area (A002) from 09/27/14 at 00:00 hours to 09/29/14 at 00:00 hours
+The data below shows the entry/exit register values for one turnstile at control area (A002) from 09/27/14 00:00 to 09/29/14 at 08:00.

 |C/A|UNIT|SCP|STATION|LINENAME|DIVISION|DATE|TIME|DESC|ENTRIES|EXITS|